alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 of a symmetric matrix $$\boldsymbol X$$.
 Recall from linear algebra that eigenvalues are roots of polynomials, and polynomial roots can have _multiplicities_ - the same root can "repeat" multiple times.

 For simplicity, assume for now that at our point of interest we have a simple eigenvalue, namely, with multiplicity 1.
-In this case, a well-known result from linear algebra is that is has a _unique_ (up to sign) normalized eigenvector $${\boldsymbol q}_k({\boldsymbol X})$$.
+In this case, a well-known result from linear algebra is that it has a _unique_ (up to sign) normalized eigenvector $${\boldsymbol q}_k({\boldsymbol X})$$.
 Turns out that the function $$f$$ is _differentiable_ at such points, and the gradient is simple:

 $$
 \nabla f({\boldsymbol X}) = {\boldsymbol q}_k({\boldsymbol X}) {\boldsymbol q}_k({\boldsymbol X})^T.
 $$

-Thus, the only thing we need for back-propagation is the _eigenvector_ corresponding to our desired eigenvalue - their outer product is the gradient.
+Thus, the only thing we need for back-propagation is the _eigenvector_ corresponding to our desired eigenvalue - its outer product with itself is the gradient.

 Let's convince ourselves that this works with code.
-Here is the outer product of the mid eigenvalue of a $$5 \times 5$$ matrix with itself:
+Here is the outer product of the eigenvector corresponding to the middle eigenvalue of a $$5 \times 5$$ matrix with itself:
 ```python
 mat = torch.linspace(-5, 5, 25).reshape(5, 5)
 w, Q = torch.linalg.eigh(mat)